The oil pan gasket; seals the oil pan to the bottom of the engine.

-It is not uncommon for the oil pan gasket to wear out and start leaking oil.
+So, It is not uncommon for the gasket to wear out and start leaking oil.

 How Does It All Start

 As a result, oil will begin to leak as it circulates between the engine block and the oil pan.
-So, You need to recognize the symptoms of this issue so that you can replace the gasket immediately.
-Otherwise, it could cause major damage to your vehicle.
+So, you need to recognize the symptoms of this issue; so that you can replace the gasket immediately.
+Otherwise, it could cause major damage to your engine.

-Neglecting to fix this issue right away can lead to a low oil level and pressure.
-That can be dangerous and compromise the functionality of your engine.
+As a result, Neglecting to fix this issue right away can lead to a low oil level and pressure.
+Finally, That can be dangerous and compromise the functionality of your engine.

 Low Oil Level